corpusculejs/corpuscule/packages/redux/README.md

 You can mark any type of property: string, symbolic or private.

-**Note**: `@unit` decorator should be the last executing one (execution performs from the bottom to top).
-It is necessary because it converts property to a getter to forbid manual assigning.

 #### `@dispatcher: PropertyDecorator`
 This decorator makes class element a redux dispatcher.
 It works for both own and prototype fields, so it is possible to bind bare action creators as well as class methods.